Bareflank/hypervisor/README.md

 ![Bareflank](https://github.com/Bareflank/hypervisor/raw/master/.github/images/hypervisor_logo.png)

 ## Description
-The Bareflank Hypervisor is an open source hypervisor Software Development Toolkit (SDK), led by Assured Information Security, Inc. (AIS), that provides the tools needed to rapidly prototype and create your own hypervisor on 64bit versions of Intel, AMD and ARMv8 CPUs (RISC-V and PowerPC also planned).
+The Bareflank Hypervisor is an open source hypervisor Software Development Toolkit (SDK) for Rust and C++, led by Assured Information Security, Inc. (AIS), that provides the tools needed to rapidly prototype and create your own hypervisor on 64bit versions of Intel and AMD (ARMv8 CPUs, RISC-V and PowerPC also planned).
 The Bareflank SDK is intended for instructional/research purposes as it only provides enough virtualization support to start/stop a hypervisor.
-Bareflank can also be used as the foundation to create your own, fully functional hypervisor as it uses the MIT license, includes 100% unit test coverage and compliance for AUTOSAR and ASIL/D. If you are looking for a complete hypervisor (and not an SDK), please see [MicroV](https://github.com/Bareflank/microv).
+Bareflank can also be used as the foundation to create your own, fully functional hypervisor as it uses the MIT license, includes 100% unit test coverage and compliance for AUTOSAR.
+If you are looking for a complete hypervisor (and not an SDK), please see [MicroV](https://github.com/Bareflank/microv).
 If you are looking for a minimal SDK for education or to perform research, this is the project for you.
 If you are simply looking for a reference hypervisor, please see [SimpleVisor](https://github.com/ionescu007/SimpleVisor).

 Bareflank uses a layered, modular approach, that lets you pick just how much complexity you need in your project when creating your own custom hypervisor:
 - [BSL](https://github.com/Bareflank/bsl): provides a header-only, AUTOSAR